 4. Waiting too long between performance reviews

 When performance appraisals are spread too far apart, you’re less likely to correct problems or stimulate improvement.
-The review process is ongoing and should not be viewed as just an annual event.
+The performance appraisal process is ongoing and should not be viewed as just an annual event.

 Grossly infrequent performance reviews open the door for sloppy and inconsistent documentation, as well as mistakes brought on by rushed or late evaluations.